-Anti-Climax Boss: The Wily Alien is considerably easier than the Wily Machine fought beforehand.
-Also Wood Man, who has a fairly basic pattern even before you account for the fact that he has more weaknesses than any other boss in the series.
+Wood Man has a fairly basic pattern even before you account for his having more weapon weaknesses than any other boss in the series.

-Complacent Gaming Syndrome: Most of the weapons in Mega Man 2 are very good, and the game is generally considered to have one of the better weapon sets.
-Of course, none of that matters considering the Metal Blade is just that broken.
-In fact, many players prefer to go after Metal Man first for this very reason.
+Complacent Gaming Syndrome: Most of the weapons are very good, and the game is generally considered to have one of the better weapon sets.
+Of course, none of that matters considering the Metal Blade is insanely broken.
+Many players prefer to go after Metal Man first because they want the Metal Blade.

 Crowning Music of Awesome: Virtually ALL of the tracks, but especially Dr. Wily Stage 1 (a.k.a.
 Okkusenman).
 This game has more remixed music tracks than any other game in the franchise!

-Demonic Spiders: The Sniper Joe mecha-walkers.
-Giant monstrosities that replace the Giant Eyes from the first game.
-You're better off running into them to avoid fighting them — unless you have the Leaf Shield, two hits from which will destroy the walker, leaving just a normal Sniper Joe.
+Demonic Spiders: The Sniper Joe mecha-walkers are giant monstrosities that replace the Giant Eyes from the first game.
+You're better off running into them to avoid fighting them — unless you have the Leaf Shield, which wipes out (just) the Walker in two hits.

 The Tellys.
 They're small tube-like bots that infinitely respawn.
-Again, avoiding them unless you need resources is the best solution.
+Avoiding them unless you need resources is the best solution.

 Pipis.
-Birds that drop eggs filled with about a dozen tiny birds that Zerg Rush you.
+These robot birds drop eggs filled with about a dozen tiny birds which will Zerg Rush you.
 The ones in the ladder portion of Crash Man's level are especially annoying, because they're impossible to avoid without the Leaf Shield or Metal Blade.

 When the game is paused, Mega Man's vertical speed is set to zero.
 Repeatedly pausing the game during a long jump will make Mega Man "glide" diagonally instead of falling parabolically, allowing for much longer jumps.